ggez44/frc/README.md

 10. **Match Num Pieces Forecast** - looks a schedule and estimates the total notes count.
    - once Hopper schedule is released, you can do "ruby rankings.rb 2024hop prev"
-   - you can also try "ruby rankings.rb 2024cabe"
+   - before that, you can try "ruby rankings.rb 2024cabe"
    - this might be useful info in determining if we want to ask for coopertition
 <details>
   <summary>example</summary>